Alaricdragon/Starlords_Temp/README.md

   * "lordRank": is the number of credits the player must have to meet requirements. set between a "min" and "max" value. range should be between 0 and 2
   * "lordsCourted": is the number of lords the player must have has professed admiration to meet requirements. set between a "min" and "max" value.
   * "isLordCourtedByPlayer": if set to true, the lord must have been professed to by the player to meet requirements. if set to false, the lord must not have been professed to by the player to meet requirements.
+  * "playerLordRomanceAction":  is the number of romantic actions the player must have had with the lord meet requirements. set between a "min" and "max" value. (romantic actions can be default, be gained by giving gifts, or dedecating tornament victorys)
 * "lines" is the dialog lines for every line a starlord speaks. this comes in 2 forms. the first, wish we will call basic, and the second, that we will call advanced:
   * basic is simply a "lineID": "new string";
   * advanced is more complicated. its a json object, that must include a "line" (to act as the normal lineID), but also additional json peramiters. "addons" are . the "addons" are as follows: